It’s downright painful when you pour your heart and soul into developing a product or service, put it out to the world and find no one is interested.

 Finally, I’d be remiss if I didn’t bring up fear.
 No one wants to look stupid.
 No one wants to miss out on something.
 No one wants to feel unwanted.
 Fear is perhaps the most powerful motivator.
 When you show your ideal clients that your product or service will help them obliterate their fears, you’re on the brink of something magnificent.

-One of the things I teach in my Marketing Plan Masterclass is that the first key to getting more people to buy what you sell is to know them.
+One of the things we teach in SizzleForce Marketing Academy is that the first key to getting more people to buy what you sell is to know them.
 I mean really, really know them.
 First, you have to have a crystal clear picture of who your ideal client is and you need to understand what motivates them most—is it fear, security, sense of belonging, hope or pride?
 Then, you need to create your marketing messages around these motivators.
 Like they say, features tell, benefits sell.
 When you really understand what makes your ideal clients tick, you will be lightyears beyond most of your competitors because you’ll be able to create those emotional marketing messages that cut straight to the heart.
 And like I said in the beginning of this post, 90% of purchases are based on emotions.
 That said, consider this your cue to turn up the emotions and connect with your prospects at the heart level.

 Let me give you an example.
 Budweiser sponsors Super Bowl commercials every year.
-Here’s a question to think on…what on earth to horses have to do with beer?
+Here’s a question to think on…what on earth do horses have to do with beer?
 NOTHING!
 Absolutely nothing.
 But you know what the Clydesdale horses represent?
 Strength.
 Beauty.
 Speed.
 Likely the same things most beer drinkers want to be associated with.

 There’s this subconscious connection we make between the horses and the beer.
 Silly as it sounds, the truth is, people start to think that if they drink the beer, they will also have strength, beauty and speed.
 They don’t even know they’re doing it…but they are.